Paul-Dempsey/pachde-hc-one/doc/HC-1.md

   ![Anatomy of HC-1 controls](knob-anatomy.svg)

   There are menu options under **Knob control** to set all controls to Absolute or Relative mode, and to set all knobs to zero or middle position at once.

+- The **Ready** output produces a trigger when the EM device is fully initialized and ready to work with.

 - The boxed controls are the Eagan Matrix Recirculator.
   The labels change to reflect the current preset's Recirculator type and the appropriate R1-R4 and Recirculator Mix (R5).